insidewhy/horse-sparkle/readme.md

 The `stop` method may be called on the queue to stop processing.
 This return a promise which resolves after the current piece of asynchronous work performed by the queue succeeds or fails.
-The promise returned by the `start` method also resolves at this point, and an async generator created by the `overflows` method will be completed.
+The promise returned by the `start` method also resolves at this point, and any async iterator created by the `overflows` method will be completed.